bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 adjust the letter counts.
 I can't make it right.
 This may be funny but it is not satisfying.

-So, how do we go about generating them?
+So, how *do* we go about generating them?
 The naïve approach above can get us surprisingly far if we are careful about the order in which we tally the letters.
-If you cut this sentence off at any of the commas, you get a correct autogram[^1]:
+This sentence is correct[^1]:

-> This pangram tallies one b, one c, five a's, two d's, one j, one k, two m's, two p's, one q, one z, one y, two g's, three l's, one u, five w's, thirteen o's, three f's, three v's, six h's, and six r's
+> This pangram tallies one b, one c, five a's, two d's, one j, one k, two m's, two p's, one q, one z, one y, two g's, three l's, one u, five w's, thirteen o's, three f's, three v's, six h's, and six r's.

-But here we are unavoidably stuck.
+We've tallied twenty letters here but we'll always get stuck at about this point.
 Suppose we somehow managed to tally twenty five letters by this method.
 To add the final tally, we would need to use letters that have already been tallied, so the sentence would become false.

 Do you hate computers?
-If you would like to see yours suffer, you can watch it trying to complete this impossible task here:
+If you would like to see yours suffer, you can watch it trying to complete this impossible task here[^2]:

 <blockquote id="suffering-sentence" style="line-height: 2em; height: 6em"></blockquote>
 <button id="suffering-start">start</button>
 <button id="suffering-stop">stop</button>
+<button id="suffering-step">step</button>

 In theory it will admit defeat eventually, but if my calculations are correct, its stupid metal brain will oxidise into dust before that happens.